 If HACFM finds a substantial percentage of families have difficulty finding a suitable unit, HACFM may request a "success rate payment standard" that applies to the entire jurisdiction.
-If approved by HUD, a success rate payment standard allows HACFM to set its payment standards at 90-110 percent of a higher FMR (the 50th, rather than the 40th percentile FMR).
+If approved by HUD, a success rate payment standard allows HACFM to set its payment standards at 90-1240 percent of a higher FMR (the 50th, rather than the 40th percentile FMR).
 To support the request, HACFM must demonstrate that during the most recent 6-month period for which information is available:

-• Fewer than 75 percent of families who were issued vouchers became participants.
+Fewer than 75 percent of families who were issued vouchers became participants (67% as of 6/1/2024).